 Unless you have used the popular brands before, it will certainly be pretty difficult for you to know the difference between the real and the counterfeit phones.
 The worst now is

+that Nokia, the most popular of all the phones has had its brand cloned by these Asian technology wizkids.
+That is why a visit to the Computer Village (especially if you are a first-timer) will leave you at the mercy of these fake phone merchants.
 Cheap unbranded counterfeit handsets are a big hit in Computer Village.
 In fact, a story has it that if you want to make quick progress in mobile phone business in Lagos today, begin by selling counterfeit phones.
 If you go for the branded phones, you may not break even immediately.
 The cheap but highly ‘sophisticated-looking’ counterfeit phones are the kings in the market because they come in dual SIM holders and can offer the same services by the branded ones.

 These counterfeit handset designers are clever and understand their target market very well.
 Nigerians would want to get all the features in a branded Smartphone in the counterfeit phone but at a very cheap price.
 Therefore, the counterfeit manufacturers or designers firstly work on the quantity principle instead of quality and secondly they are priced less than half the price of Nokia, Samsung, Sony Ericsson or LG phones- the popular brands.